 I constructed the shapes and worked out the design in full-scale first in styrofoam and then in poplar, an inexpensive hardwood.
 After solving the joinery issues, the shaping of the rough cut, constructed parts into the tables eventual form came surprisingly easy.
 I think this is because I had been imagining it so long, and knew the shape so well from the modeling and study of its form in my mind’s eye.
 Anyway, the poplar prototype came out so well that I took it all the way through to its final finish of Blue lacquer; it became the Blue Crane and sold at the show.

 The second Crane Table was a joy to build.
 Mahogany is one of my favorite woods to work, and I had a large 4″ thick plank of beautiful Peruvian mahogany from which to make all parts from.
-The shaping is done initially with a band saw but after the parts were joined together I used grinder, spoke shave, draw knife, gouges, chisels and sand paper to arrive at its final smith, fluid shape.
+The shaping is done initially with a band saw but after the parts were joined together I used grinder, spoke shave, draw knife, gouges, chisels and sand paper to arrive at its final smooth, fluid shape.

 I love the character and various mild figured grain of the mahogany, also the one or two worm holes that I was able to keep.
 I ebonized the mahogany with a vinegar/iron solution which darkens but doesn’t black out the woood’s grain.
 The dark reds and browns of the mahogany still show through variously in different lights.
 An oil/wax finish gives it a beautiful rich luster.

 This original, pictured table was sold at the 2018 Philadelphia Museum of Art Contemporary Craft Show.
 At the present, I am beginning to cut up another large plank of mahogany for a second Crane which I will finish in time to bring with me to the 2019 Smithsonian Craft Show in April.